Orwell Astronomical Society (Ipswich)

 During National Astronomy Week 1985, OASI opened Orwell Park Observatory to the public Wednesday 13 - Saturday 16 November for the once-in-a-lifetime opportunity to observe Halley's Comet.

-Visitors on Wednesday evening included one gentleman of 86 years who remembered seeing Halley's Comet at its last apparition in May 1910.
-We issued each person who observed the comet with a certificate signed by a member of the society witnessing the fact.
-Observing continued until 12:30 am on Thursday morning in freezing conditions.
-The total number of visitors to the Observatory on Wednesday evening was circa 500.
+Visitors on Wednesday evening included one gentleman of 86 years' age who remembered seeing Halley's Comet at its last apparition in May 1910.
+We issued each person who observed the comet at the eyepiece with a certificate signed by a member of the society witnessing the fact.
+Observing continued until 12.30am on Thursday morning in freezing conditions.
+The total number of visitors to the Observatory on Wednesday evening was circa500.

 On Thursday evening the weather was cloudy with drizzle.
 However, about 150 people turned up for a look at the Observatory, the 26 cm refractor and a slide show.

 According to the weather forecast, Friday night would be clear.
 In the event there was patchy cloud with far more patches than clear spaces.
-About 300 visitors arrived and a lucky group of about 40 managed to get a glimpse of the comet during the only extended clear spell of the evening (which occurred between 10.00 pm to 10.20 pm).
+About 300 visitors arrived and a lucky group of about 40 managed to get a glimpse of the comet during the only extended clear spell of the evening (which occurred 10.00pm-10.20pm).

 During Saturday the weather continued to deteriorate and by evening it was raining steadily and continued to do so all night.
 Despite the weather, approximately 200 people visited the Observatory and were given slide shows about the comet and a description of the 26 cm refractor.

-In terms of public interest and attendance, the weekend was our most successful ever despite only one night out of the four being clear.
+In terms of public interest and attendance, the weekend was our most successful ever, despite only one night out of four being clear.
 In all about 1150 people visited the observatory.
-Unfortunately because of the bad weather at least half of them did not see the comet.
-Needless to say, thanks to entrance donations by the visitors, society funds have never been so healthy - however, this may have to last us for another 76 years!
+Unfortunately because of the weather at least half of them did not see the comet.
+Needless to say, thanks to entrance donations by the visitors, society funds have never been so healthy; however, this may have to last us for another 76 years!

 Roy Gooding & David Payne